gohanko/asanitize/README.md

 1. Make sure you have bash and Python 3 installed.
 2. Clone this repository using `git clone git@github.com:gohanko/sanitize.git`
 3. Run `. ./scripts/setup.sh` to setup a virtual environment and install the dependencies.
-4. Run `python -m source.cmd -h` to see te list of available commands.
+4. Run `python -m sanitize.cmd -h` to see te list of available commands.

 Note : `setup.sh` will also setup your virtual environment again if it already exists.